 On October 25, 2013, Premier Li Keqiang announced that China is going to push forward the reform of the company registration regime.
+Although establishing a company in China is still a challenging experience for unwary organizations, however, with our experience and expertise we can provide assistance through the incorporation process.

 The advantages of establishing a WFOE, compared with other types of enterprises, include, but not limited to: